 Décor may be out of the question for a loved one who has dementia, especially if they are prone to hallucinations, delusions or paranoia.
 Decorative touches that we think are tame may be confusing or cast shadows that are extremely unsettling or bothersome for an elder with cognitive impairment.
 Dementia patients’ brains process sensory stimulation in ways that can be scary or overwhelming.
 You know your loved one best, so decorate in a safe and considerate way.

 Keep in mind that complicated clothing may make it difficult to walk and/or manage trips to the restroom.
-Ideally, Halloween costumes for seniors should be safe and comfortable to wear and should not inhibit your caregiving duties.
+Ideally, Halloween costumes for seniors should be safe and comfortable to wear and should not hinder your caregiving duties.
 This will ensure both of you can enjoy the festivities without hassle.

 Holidays like Halloween can be enjoyed by people of all ages.
 Help your aging loved one celebrate in a fun and healthy way, and remember that there’s nothing wrong with a little bit of indulgence and kookiness every so often!